Image

 WHY USAID/OTI IS IN IRAQ

-OTI partners with community groups, civil society organizations (CSOs), and local governments to support a more prosperous and inclusive Iraq.
-OTI’s geographic focus areas include Ninewa Plain, Mosul, Sinjar, Basra, and Dhi Qar, as well as national-level initiatives.
+OTI partners with community groups, civil society organizations, and local governments to support a more stable and inclusive Iraq by strengthening community resilience.
+OTI’s geographic focus areas include Ninewa, Anbar, Dhi Qar, and Basrah, as well as national-level initiatives.
 OTI works toward three mutually reinforcing objectives:

 PROGRAM HIGHLIGHTS